philsturgeon/phil.tech/source/2018-03-30-openapi-and-json-schema-divergence.html.markdown

 This article is going to explain the divergence between OpenAPI and JSON Schema, which I've been calling the subset/superset/sideset problem.
 It'll finish up explaining how we're going to solve it, and ~I'll write part 2 when it is solved~ [part two explains the solution][solution].

+_**Update 2020-02-02:** JSON Schema Draft 2019-09 has been published for a while, and after much deliberation we got the folks at [OpenAPI](https://github.com/OAI/OpenAPI-Specification/issues/2025) to merge [#1977](https://github.com/OAI/OpenAPI-Specification/pull/1977) for  v3.1.
+Latest estimate for v3.1.0-RC1 is end of February, so tooling vendors should get to work on upgrading support for JSON Schema 2019-09 and the other OpenAPI v3.1 changes._

 <hr>

 Whenever talking about API specifications it is impossible to avoid mentioning OpenAPI and JSON Schema.
 They're the two main solutions for any sort of API that doesn't have a type system forcibly jammed into it by default.